nat-n/poethepoet/README.rst

     _publish = "poetry publish"
     release = ["test", "build", "_publish"]

-  Note that tasks with names prefixed with :code:`_` are not included in the documentation or directly executable, but can be useful for cases where a task is only needed for a sequence.
+  Note that tasks with names prefixed with :code:`_` are not included in the documentation or directly executable, but can be useful for cases where a task is only needed for referencing from another task.

   **An example task with inline tasks expressed via inline tables**